It’s a good time to be a freelance writer.

 Right at the top of your profile, you get a LinkedIn-type headline, the ability to link to any of your social profiles, and a clear CTA button to start a project with you.

 Step two: Include Your Biography and Experience

 From there, you can build out individual modules for the remaining components of a writing portfolio.
 This includes your bio and work experience:

-It includes your areas of expertise, broken down by industry and specified by keywords of your choosing:
+Include your areas of expertise, broken down by industry and specified by keywords of your choosing:

-It gives you space for linking to your favorite writing samples, giving clients easy access to the work you want to highlight:
+You’ll find space for linking to your favorite writing samples, giving clients easy access to the work you want to highlight:

 Create a Writing Portfolio That Wins New Business